LavanyaGeetha/Machine-Learning/README.md

 # Machine-Learning
-This repository consists of different Machine Learning models and datasets.
+This repository consists of different Machine Learning projects and related datasets.